Carlinhos Júnior

-Carlos Antonio de Souza Júnior (born 8 August 1994), commonly known Carlinhos Júnior, is a Brazilian professional football player, who plays as a winger, forward for Shimizu S-Pulse.
+Carlos Antonio de Souza Júnior (born 8 August 1994), commonly known Carlinhos Júnior, is a Brazilian professional football player, who plays as a winger, forward for JEF United Chiba.

 Career

-Early career
+Paraná

 Carlinhos Júnior went through the youth ranks of Paraná, before being promoted to the first team in 2013.
-He had a short spell at Botafogo–PB in 2016.
+He scored on his league debut against Paranavaí on 3 March 2013, scoring in the 83rd minute.

+Botafogo–PB

+Carlinhos Júnior scored his first goal for the club in the Copa do Nordeste, scoring against Sport Recife on 24 March 2016, scoring in the 38th minute.
+He made his league debut against Cuiabá on 29 May 2016.

 Lugano

 Carlinhos Júnior was signed by Swiss club Lugano on 7 January 2017.
 He made his debut for the club on 4 February as a starter in a 4–0 away loss to FC Basel.
 He played 78 minutes before being substituted by Ofir Mizrahi.
 Carlinhos Júnior scored his first goal for Lugano the following week in a 3–0 home win over Grasshoppers.
 His first six months for Lugano resulted in 16 appearances in which he scored four goals.

 Carlinhos Júnior made his European debut on 19 October 2017 in a Europa League group stage match against Czech side Viktoria Plzeň, in which he scored the second goal in a 3–2 home win.
 His second season in Lugano resulted in 35 appearances across all competitions in which he scored 12 goals, as the club ended in a disappointing ninth place during a close Swiss Super League season.

 Carlinhos Júnior has his best season in his third year at the club, with him scoring 14 goals in 33 appearances and Lugano ending in third place which meant qualification to the Europa League.